philscanlon/learning_day/README.md

 ### Vital Information

+__When:__
+Prework can be performed between now and the event.
-__When:__ The hackathon kicks off during the week of 5th December and will culminate on a global SC Call on the 15th december rolling through the demo around the world.
+The event will kick off during the week of ...

-Regional physical/virtual teams in each location will get together to help each other out and learn along the way.

-__Questions?__ Reach out to your peers, your region lead.
+__Questions?__ Reach out to ...

 ### What will you hack